Braundo/kubernetes-guide/docs/security/service-account.md

 Kubernetes distinguishes between two primary types of accounts used for interacting with the cluster:

 1. **User Accounts**: These are meant for humans or administrators of the cluster, managing authentication and authorization from an operational perspective.
-2. **Service Accounts**: Intended for processes running in pods that need to interact with the Kubernetes API.
+2. **Service Accounts**: Intended for processes running in Pods that need to interact with the Kubernetes API.
 Unlike user accounts, service accounts are managed entirely by Kubernetes and are designed to provide an identity for processes to carry out automated actions within the cluster.

 <br><br>